ibm-cloud-docs/hpc-ibm-spectrumlsf/integrate-scale.md

   * Configure the necessary NFS mount points by updating the `filesets` value.
 This configuration creates independent file sets that act as NFS mount points for your {{site.data.keyword.spectrum_full}} cluster.

-  * Once the Scale cluster is successfully created, login to CES node to run the below command.
+  * Once the Scale cluster is successfully created, login to the CES node to run the following command.
   Retrieve the NFS mount point from Storage Scale.
 By default, two NFS exports are created: /gpfs/fs1/data and /gpfs/fs1/tools.

     ```text